hpn33/manga-reader-by-godot-/readme.md

 ## TODO
+- [ ] improve label of image folder path animation ( change to tween )
 - [ ] undo delete color for back color to ex position on the color list
 - [x] undo for color panel
 - [ ] fix recent address sort